 Load and Moment

-A load is applied to the linear system as the figure below shows.
+A load is applied to the linear systems as the figure below shows.
 Sometimes moment loads are applied to, for example, slide guides.
 Load and moment are defined as follows.

 Basic Static Load Rating (compliant with ISO14728-2＊1) and Allowable Static Moment